History of the United States men's national soccer team: 2015 Gold Cup

 The national team's next tournament under Klinsmann was the 2015 CONCACAF Gold Cup.
 After qualifying from the group stage with wins over Honduras and Haiti and a draw against Panama, the U.S. defeated Cuba in the quarterfinals.
-However, the U.S. were eliminated by Jamaica in the semi-finals by a 2–1 score before losing to Panama on penalties in the third place match.
+However, the U.S. were eliminated by Jamaica in the semifinals by a 2–1 score before losing to Panama on penalties in the third place match.
 The fourth-place finish was the worst Gold Cup performance by the national team since 2000, and the first time the team failed to make the tournament final since 2003.
 In the 2015 CONCACAF Cup playoff to determine the region's entry to the 2017 FIFA Confederations Cup, the U.S. were defeated 3–2 by Mexico at the Rose Bowl.

 2017 Gold Cup

 After their disappointing fourth-place finish at the 2015 Gold Cup, the United States finished at the top of their group stage at the 2017 CONCACAF Gold Cup, with a 1–1 draw with Panama, a 3–2 win over Martinique and a 3–0 win against Nicaragua.
 In the quarterfinals, they beat El Salvador 2–0, with both goals scored in the first half.
 They also got a 2–0 win over Costa Rica in the semi-finals.
-In the final, they faced against Jamaica, who knocked them out in the semi-finals of the 2015 tournament.
+In the final, they faced against Jamaica, who knocked them out in the semifinals of the 2015 tournament.
 They won the game 2–1, thanks to a winner from Jordan Morris in the final minutes of the game, and the Stars and Stripes earned their 6th ever Gold Cup triumph.